itslanguage/itslanguage-docs/docs/websocket/feedback.md

 When desired the feedback recording can be paused.
 Doing so will stop the server from processing the audio stream and returning feedback.

+!!! note
+    Pausing the feedback will not stop the feedback.
+See [the note on audio processing](#start-listening) how to stop it.

 ### URI